LunarG/VulkanTools/vkconfig/vkconfig.md

 - Missing description for each layer settings.
 - Layers will use the override layer settings and ignore the local file with no warning to the user.
 - Layer paths may not be duplicated in the layer override .json file.
 They currently are.
-- Layer execution order express in the "Select Vulkan Layers to override and execution order" is not accurate, only *forced on* layers can be ordered.
+- Layer execution order express in the "Select Vulkan Layers to override and execution order" window is not accurate, only *forced on* layers can be ordered.